;

 There are many different circumstances that may lead to a charge of theft.
 They are generally broken into classifications and include the following:

-• Theft by use of force or fear, also known as robbery – You do not have to use a weapon to commit robbery, any type of real or implied violence can be considered force.
+- Robbery – You do not have to use a weapon to commit robbery, but any type of real or implied violence to unlawfully obtain property from a person or property is considered robbery.

 The penalties for theft are dependent upon the value of the property taken, surrounding circumstances of the alleged crime, and the defendant’s criminal record.
 The two most common levels of theft include petty theft and grand theft.
 While one is more serious than the other, both can have serious consequences if you are convicted.